SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     !! sum = (await someAsyncFunction()) + anotherAsyncFunction()
     !! ^

-An ``await`` expression can't appear on the right-hand side of a binary operator, unless the binary operator is the assignment operator or the ``await`` expression is enclosed in parentheses.
+An ``await`` expression can't appear on the right-hand side of an infix operator, unless the infix operator is the assignment operator or the ``await`` expression is enclosed in parentheses.

 .. assertion:: await-on-right